Top Cloud Security Challenges & How to Beat Them

-As much as possible, organisations should configure security systems to filter outbound connections just as they do inbound ones.
-Since people will likely seek workarounds if barred completely from using cloud tunnels, it’s also important to set clear policies that identify what the organisation considers to be necessary cloud tunnelling use cases.
-And instead of multiple ad hoc cloud tunnels, enterprises should authorise just one, restricted to within the organisation and not open to the internet.
+As much as possible, organizations should configure security systems to filter outbound connections just as they do inbound ones.
+Since people will likely seek workarounds if barred completely from using cloud tunnels, it’s also important to set clear policies that identify what the organization considers to be necessary cloud tunneling use cases.
+And instead of multiple ad hoc cloud tunnels, enterprises should authorize just one, restricted to within the organization and not open to the internet.

 Cloud security challenge 3: Misconfiguration exploitation